 Institute of International Finance Taskforce on Scaling Voluntary Carbon Markets: Chevron is a consultative group member of the Institute of International Finance Taskforce on Scaling Voluntary Carbon Markets (TSVCM).
-A large, transparent, verifiable, and robust voluntary carbon market can help deliver carbon-reduction goals and is key to ensuring the integrity of reductions.
+A large, transparent, verifiable, and robust voluntary carbon market can help deliver carbon-reduction goals and is key to the integrity of reductions.
 The TSVCM brings together experts across the carbon market value chain to help build consensus on how best to scale up voluntary carbon markets.

-Acorns and One Tree Planted: In collaboration with Acorns, a saving and investing app in the United States, Chevron is piloting a new program in California to have five trees planted via the One Tree Planted organization every time a customer fills up at the pump.
-While not an offset credit-generating activity, the program provides an opportunity to better understand consumer interest in offsetting emissions from use of our products.
+Acorns and One Tree Planted: In collaboration with Acorns, a saving and investing app in the United States, Chevron is piloting a new program in California to have five trees planted via the One Tree Planted organization every time an Acorns account holder fills up at a Chevron gas station.
+While not an offset creditgenerating activity, the program provides an opportunity to better understand consumer interest in offsetting emissions from use of our products.